...when chaos calls, you breathe deeply and choose your response, instead of reacting on automatic pilot.

 Learn the basics of mindfulness, on-demand at your own pace.

-Each module explains one simple concept, introduces a mindfulness practice, and suggests ways to embed mindfulness into your daily life.
+Each module explains one simple concept, introduces a mindfulness practice, and a "mindfulness in action" activity for embedding mindfulness into your daily life.

-Ideal if you prefer solo learning and want to do modules when it suits you.
+Ideal if you prefer solo learning on your own schedule: work through modules when it suits you.

 Do you have a niggling sense that things aren’t quite right in your life?
 Something’s out of balance...but you just can’t put your finger on it, and you’re not sure where to begin making changes?